writethedocs/www/docs/book-club/index.rst

    :depth: 1
    :backlinks: none

-Upcoming Book Club
+Current Book Club
 ------------------

-Our next book club starts Monday, February 5, 2023.
+Our current book club started Monday, February 6, 2023.

 Book: June Casagrande's `It Was the Best of Sentences, It Was the Worst of Sentences <https://www.penguinrandomhouse.com/books/198856/it-was-the-best-of-sentences-it-was-the-worst-of-sentences-by-june-casagrande/>`_